scaleoutsystems/fedn-sandbox/README.md

 and wait for all services to initialize.

 Next, add the following entry to your hosts file:
 ```
 127.0.0.1 api-server combiner
 ```
+If you want to connect the client from a different computer, you would just have to change IP to the IP of the computer running the API server and the combiner.

 Open the API_Example.ipynb notebook and run the first cells, setting the compute package and the seed model.
 Then start a client with:
 ```